Vluuks/AndroidPractice/Week3/Content.md

 ## Wrapping it up
 The adapter sees a lot of use in various apps, not just in this course.
 A lot of apps use lists of items, whether horizontally, vertically or on a grid.
 The items shown in the adapter can contain all kinds of view: text, images, buttons, checkboxes, etc. Different variations of adapters exist, but the basic principles are the same.

 Adapters can be used to render lists of custom objects, like the `Student` object, which requires you to create your custom adapter class and define the contents of `getView()`.
-In this tutorial, we saw what an adapter and list container do behind the scenes, using a plain Java example.
-The tasks boil down to iterating over the list, which is handled by the list container, and rendering the correct contents, which is handled by the adapter.
-The adapter and the container are strongly connected, because the container dictates what items need to be shown and thus what items should be created by the adapter.
+In this tutorial, we saw what an adapter and list printer do behind the scenes, using a plain Java example.
+The tasks boil down to iterating over the list, which is handled by the list printer, and rendering the correct contents, which is handled by the adapter.
+The adapter and the printer are strongly connected, because the printer dictates what items need to be shown and thus what items should be created by the adapter.